Skip to content

 curl -s http://registry.registry.svc.cluster.local:5000/v2/_catalog

-# From the node (SSH to a node first):
+# From the node (SSH to a node first; this bypasses public ingress auth):

 curl -s http://127.0.0.1:32000/v2/_catalog